Plans are moving forward for a new inclusive playground at Horse Fork Creek Park.

 Fiscal Court secured a $75,000 matching grant from the state, which will cover half the cost.

 “It’s a unique feature for us,” said Parks Director Ross Leigh.
-“Not only does it include the pour and play rubber surface, but it will also have several features that are handicapped accessible.
+“Not only does it include the poured-in-place rubber surface, but it will also have several features that are handicapped accessible.
 From the ramps to get onto the playground to the merry-go-round and the accessible glider.
 It’s going to be unique for kids to not only enjoy the spray park but the new playground as well.”

 Weather-permitting, the new playground will be installed by Memorial Day weekend, when the spray park traditionally opens.